Burnout and Resilience in Healthcare Professional Practice

-Whilst most are fabulous, some experiences are difficult.
-And long hours, stressful working conditions, and huge responsibility can take it's toll.
+Whilst most experiences are fabulous, some experiences are difficult.
+Long hours, stressful working conditions, and huge responsibility take it's toll.

-The numbers are up there when it comes to Burnout and Compassion Fatigue in healthcare professionals - as in 60% up there.
+The numbers are up there when it comes to Burnout and Compassion Fatigue in healthcare professionals - up there as in 60% up there.

 We give so much care and respect to others - we really do need to give the same care and respect to ourselves.

-So, join us, and get informed and equipped so you can be the HCP that both loves their career AND has a life.
+Get informed and equipped so you can both loves you career AND have a life.

 Also, join us if you work in a team with others.
-You may be able to help those in your team that really could do with a "pick me up and set me back on the right path".
+Help those in your team that need a "pick me up and set me back on the right path".

 4 education hours

 StartWhat are the odds?